-Through Our Eyes is a new exhibition about a group of children and young people who survived Nazi persecution across Europe in the 1930s and 1940s.
+Through Our Eyes is an Exhibition about 16 children and young people who survived Nazi persecution across Europe in the 1930s and 1940s.
 They came to the north of England as refugees or survivors of the Holocaust, settled and made new lives here.

 Through Our Eyes

 The exhibition contains photographs and video footage of concentration camps and atrocities that some visitors may find disturbing.
-The exhibition is not suitable for young children.
+The exhibition is suitable for children and teenagers learning about the Holocaust in more detail, but not suitable for very young children.

 Exhibition opening hours

-We have a conference space available to book for up to 100 delegates, with a breakout space and full catering service available.
+We have a conference space available to book, with a breakout space and full catering service available.
 Conference delegates have exclusive use of the Through Our Eyes exhibition.
-Contact us to discuss your requirements.

-If you would like to visit with a group of 15 or more people, please call or email us to arrange a group booking.
+If you’d like to plan a future visit for a group of 15 or more people, please call or email us to discuss your needs.
 For capacity reasons, if you arrive without booking we cannot guarantee that we will be able to accommodate you within the exhibition.